kchu100/Cpp/C++ Cheat Sheet.md

 **Operator overloading:** Allows the redefining the way an operator works for user-define types.
 **Reference variable:** variable name and reference variable share the same memory location which helps in updating the original variable.
 ***---------------------------------------------Data Structures---------------------------------------------------------------------***
+A way of organizing data so that it can be used effectively.

+***Array***
+A collection of items stored at contiguous memory locations.
+Stored multiple items of the same type together.

+***Linked List***
+Is linear, not stored at contiguous memory locations.
+Items are linked using pointers.
+Consists of nodes where each node contains a data field and reference to the next node.

+***Stack***
+Is linear, follows a particular order in which when an item is placed.
+Referred to as Last In, First Out (LIFO) or First In, Last Out (FILO)

+***Queue***
+Is linear, follows a particular order in which when an item is placed.
+Referred to as First In, First Out (FIFO)

+***Tree***
+**Binary Tree:**
+A tree whose elements have at most 2 children.
+Children are typically named a left and right child.

+**Binary Search Tree:**

 ***---------------------------------------------Object Oriented Programming----------------------------------------------------***
   Class is referred to as the designing of the user-defined data type.